TCHOKDUP/functions/README.md

 💡 Notes

-All updates are idempotent — repeated updates with the same data won’t duplicate or corrupt records.
+All updates are idempotent — repeated updates with the same data don’t cause duplicates.

-Missing or "Not specified" values are automatically converted to null for clean Firestore records.
+"Not specified" and empty values are automatically converted to null for clean Firestore records.

-The project is safe to deploy in either staging or production Firebase environments.
+Safe for both staging and production Firebase environments.

-🧑‍💻 Author
+👨‍💻 Author

 Tenzin Chokdup
 Built during my internship as a backend integration project combining Firebase, Webflow, and Memberstack.